matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

    their language and SDK, rather than implement it from scratch based on RFCs.

 1. Check that `scheme name` is exactly `matrix`, case-insensitive.
-If the scheme name doesn't match, exit parsing: this is not Matrix URI.
+If the scheme name doesn't match, exit parsing: this is not a Matrix URI.

 1. Split the `path` into segments separated by `/` character; several subsequent `/` characters delimit empty segments, as advised by RFC 3986.